spiral/docs/cookbook/domain-core.md

 }
 ```

 You can use interceptors to alter the target controller, action or parameters.
-Multiple interceptors are available
+Multiple interceptors are possible
 as well.

 ## Global Domain Core